midhun-neo/sidepanel/Contributions:-Release.md

 ## Major x.0.0
 * [ ] make sure all deprecations to be removed in `x.0.0` are removed
+* [ ] check that schematics generate use correct Angular, Bootstrap and ng-bootstrap versions

 ## Minor x.x.0
 * [ ] go through `feat` commits and update new feature comments with `@since x.x.0` and deprecated ones with `@deprecated x.x.0 Explanation why here`